lmccalman/spacerace/README.md

     }
 ```

+The state variable will be "running" while the game is running, and "finished"
+when someone wins the game or it times out.
+Make sure you check the status
+before you try to access the data member, because it isn't in the final
+"finished" message

-A player has the following attributes:
+in the data array, each player has the following attributes:

 ```
     {
-        "id": "xxxx",
+        "id": "shipname",
-        "x":
+        "x": <xposition in float>
-        "y":
+        "y": <yposition in float>
-        "vx":
+        "vx": <x velocity in float>
-        "vy":
+        "vy": <y velocity in float>
-        "theta": float,     (heading, angle w.r.t. counter-clockwise from horizontal) "omega": float,     (angular velocity)
+        "theta": <heading in float>
+        "omega": <angular velocity in float>
-        "Tl": float,        ({0,1} for linear thrust off/on) "Tr": float         ({-1, 0, 1} for angular thrust clockwise/off/ counter-clockwise)
+        "Tl": <0 or 1 for linear thrust off/on>
+        "Tr": <-1, 0 or 1 for angular thrust clockwise/off/ counter-clockwise>
     }
 ```

+Note the the units of x y, theta and omega all relate to pixels in the map.
+So an x position of 0.5 is half way into the first map pixel in the x
+direction.

 ### Control Socket

-Sending a ship control message.
-The following is sent to the control "push"
-socket, which is a single ZMQ frame,
+The control socket is used to send control commands for your ship during a
+game.
+It is a ZMQ PUSH socket that is send-only.
+If you send control commands
+to a game you're not in, or while no game is running, they will be ignored.

+A client can send control messages whenever they would like and as frequently
+or infrequently as they would like, but the server will only process the last
+message it received each timestep.
+So if you send 100 control inputs between
+the server sending its state message, only the last one will actually be used
+to control your ship.

+The message format for control messages is not JSON for reasons of efficiency.
+It is a simple CSV format in a single short string, of the following form:

 ```
     <yoursecretkey>,<main_engine>,<rotation>